CUREDIT/specs/randd-service.md

 # Research and Development Projects

-These are based on dual categories in connected planar embeddings and points & tries based quadtrees or k-D trees.
+These are based on **dual** categories in connected planar embeddings and points & tries based quadtrees or k-D trees.
 For instance we have discretely continous and continuously discrete data points.
-We also have countablY infinite and uncontably infinite objects.
-These objects and their morphisms form (dual) categories, f-algebras, wiring diagrams, string diagrams, petri-nets and hypergraphs.
+We also have both a countably infinite and an uncountably finite object.
+These objects and their morphisms form (dual) categories, f-algebras, wiring diagrams, string diagrams, petri-nets and hypergraphs, depending on the context.
 These are stato-dynamic and dynamically-static systems where the data is both lazily infinite and eagerly finite at the same time.
-Hence it can self-host itself in either the memory, cpu-cache, network-cache or some secondary storages.
+Hence it can self-host itself in either the memory, cpu-cache, network-end-2-end-cache or some secondary storages.

 Examples: